‘We’ve got to run’ — Idaho mall shooting leaves 2 dead

 About a quarter of a mile (0.4 kilometers) away, officers closed part of a road near a busy intersection so they could investigate a second crime scene related to the shooting incident.
 Officers at the second crime scene declined to answer questions.

-“My friend was trying to process it,” said Gypin, 60.
-“I just looked at her and said, ‘We’ve got to run.’
-So we just ran and kept running until we got to the outer perimeter of the parking lot.”

-They made their way back to their car, where police told the crowd of people who had fled the mall to leave the parking area.

-Investigators were working with hospital officials to notify the family members of those injured and killed in the shooting, Lee said.
+Investigators were working to notify the family members of those injured and killed in the shooting, Lee said.

 Boise Mayor Lauren McLean asked people and the news media to give the victims and their families privacy as they deal with the trauma of the shooting.